-- d.
-Dates for the disclosure, discovery and preservation of electronic evidence, if necessary. - e.
-Discovery motions deadlines, including expert discovery deadlines, if applicable. - f.
-Dates for early dispute resolution and/or settlement conference(s). - g.
-Dispositive motions deadlines and hearing.
+- 1. Deadlines for joining other parties and amending pleadings. - 2.
+Status conferences.
+At least one status conference will be scheduled approximately midway between the date of the CMC and the discovery cut-off date. - 3.
+Discovery cutoff.
+This is the date by which all responses to written discovery will be due and by which all depositions will be concluded. - A. Counsel must initiate discovery requests and notice or subpoena depositions sufficiently in advance of the discovery cut-off date to meet the cutoff. - B. Discovery requests that seek responses or schedule depositions after the discovery cut-off are not enforceable except by order of the Court for good cause shown. - 4.
+Discovery motions deadlines, including expert discovery deadlines, if applicable. - 5.
+Dates for early dispute resolution and/or settlement conference(s). - 6.
+Dispositive motions deadlines.
 A dispositive motion is a motion to dismiss pursuant to Fed.
 R. Civ.
 P. 12(b), a motion for judgment on the pleadings pursuant to Fed.
 R. Civ.
 P. 12(c), a motion for summary judgment pursuant to Fed.
 R. Civ.
-P. 56, or any other motion which, if granted, would result in the entry of judgment or dismissal, would dispose of any claims or defenses, or would terminate the litigation. - h.
-Daubert-type motions deadlines-and hearing, if applicable - i.
-Proposed pretrial order deadline. - j.
-Final Pretrial Conference. - k.
-Jury Trial date.
+P. 56, or any other motion which, if granted, would result in the entry of judgment or dismissal, would dispose of any claims or defenses, or would terminate the litigation. - 7.
+Daubert-type motions deadlines, if applicable.

+- 8. Proposed pretrial order deadline.

+- 9. Final Pretrial Conference.

+- 10. Trial date.